 - Mentor your student from the end of October to the end of March (5 full months) by communicating/meeting with your student electronically or in-person at least once a month

-- Complete two check-in surveys and a final evaluation at the end of March to provide your feedback about the program
+- Complete two online check-in surveys and a final summary online at the end of March to provide your feedback about the program

-- Be committed to serve as a resource to your student.
-Encourage your student to explore new areas
+- Be committed to serve as a resource and encourage your student to explore new areas

 - Contact your student if you are unable to attend a scheduled meeting

-- Use the monthly prompts sent by ECC to engage in meaningful career related conversations with your student
+- Use the monthly prompts sent by the program manager to engage in meaningful career related conversations

-- Contact program staff if there is a concern with the student/mentor relationship
+- Contact the program manager if there is a concern with the student/mentor relationship

-- ECC will match according to the preferences that the mentor selected with the student’s engineering major
+- Matches will occur according to the preferences that the mentor selected with the student’s engineering major

 - Each pair will receive an email from the Engineering Career Center staff introducing the student and mentor